reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 The need to start and stop the Apache HttpAsyncClient but not for the classic HttpClient is primarily due to their underlying architectures and usage scenarios.

 Apache `HttpAsyncClient` is designed for asynchronous, non-blocking HTTP communication.
-It operates based on an event-driven model, where requests are sent asynchronously, and responses are processed in a non-blocking manner.
+It operates based on an event-driven model, sends requests asynchronously, and processes responses in a non-blocking manner.
 This asynchronous nature requires explicit management of the client's life cycle, including starting and stopping it, to control the execution of asynchronous tasks and resources.

 On the other hand, the classic `HttpClient` operates synchronously by default.
 It sends HTTP requests and blocks until it receives a response, making it straightforward to use without the need for explicit start and stop operations.
 Each request in the classic `HttpClient` is executed synchronously, and there's no ongoing asynchronous activity that needs to be managed.